Let’s start with the most obvious question – why should I try to simulate spam…

 - Client side (Outlook, OWA)

-In this section I would like to quickly review the option that’s available for us from the server side.
+In this section, I would like to review quickly the option that’s available to us from the server side.

 Exchange Online Protection (EOP)

-A bit history: in former versions of Office 365 (and BPOS), the solution for “mail security” was implemented by a product named: FOPE (Forefront Online Protection for Exchange).
-Office 365 subscribers had access to FOPE web management, but the interface and the access to the FOPE management was Uncomfortable and had many advantages.
+A bit history – in previous versions of Office 365 (and BPOS), the solution for “mail security” was implemented by a product named: FOPE (Forefront Online Protection for Exchange).
+Office 365 subscribers had access to FOPE web management, but the interface and the access to the FOPE management were Uncomfortable and had many advantages.

 In the following screenshot, we can see the web interface management that enables us to access to the EOP settings.
 In the Exchange Online web management, the management of the EOP displayed as the “protection” menu.